 Knowing the current measurements of your kitchen will help you better plan for an island that fills the space you have, but allows for clearance for cabinets, dishwashers and anything else you would need access to.
 If you want to talk more about installing one, get in contact with us today.
 One of our designers will use your kitchen’s measurements to put together the perfect island.
 They’ll listen to you talk about your goals so your new island will function well from the very first day.

-Islands are both practical and beautiful in any kitchen.
-Let us help you see if a new island is right for your home.
+Kitchen islands can be both practical and beautiful.
+Let us help you see if a new kitchen island is right for your Minneapolis area home.